 * Click here for rating key

-Twain's Billiards & Tap Restaurant Review: Named for the great American author, who was quite the foodie, Twain's Billiards & Tap doubles as an art gallery, with for-sale work lining its walls.
-Odd free-form objects festoon the ceilings, and Twain's image, etched on the front doors, is bolstered by some of his pithy sayings posted among the artworks.
-Eleven regulation pool tables draw avid participants, plus this place is a sports bar with TVs for watching favorite games.
-First-rate house-made brews are not the only quaffs available, as there's a good list of other beers, both by the bottle and on tap, and a reasonably decent, if short, wine list.
-Twain’s offers a burger made from naturally raised Brasstown beef from North Carolina, plus a curried red bean burger for the vegetarians.
-Grilled skirt steak also is grass-fed, from Georgia's own White Oak Pastures.
-We like the fish ‘n’ chips, the fish lightly battered and the chips hot and crispy.
-Soup in hot weather might be a chilled cucumber "gazpacho" flecked with jalapeños.
-At brunch, plop a pair of poached eggs atop the house-made pastrami hash.
-Dessert is a frequently changing affair, but the chocolate bouchon with vanilla ice cream and agave chocolate sauce was irresistible.
+Twain's Brewpub & Billiards Restaurant Review: Mark Twain, who was quite the foodie, lends his name to this popular neighborhood watering hole.
+Impressions of pages from his work line one of the walls, while wooden pub tables and a large bar define the space.
+Odd free-form objects festoon the ceilings, and Twain's image, etched on the front doors, is bolstered by some of his pithy sayings posted among other objects.
+Eleven regulation pool tables draw avid participants, plus there are TVs for watching favorite games.
+First-rate house-made brews share billing with a good list of other beers, both by the bottle and on tap, and a reasonably decent, if short, wine list.
+Twain’s offers a burger made from naturally raised Brasstown beef from North Carolina, plus a chicken burger.
+Among several vegetarian options, go for the chili.
+We also like the fish ‘n’ chips, the fish lightly battered and the chips hot and crispy, as are the onion rings available as a side.
+Wings are a good place to start, especially for something to share.
+At brunch, plop a pair of poached eggs atop the pastrami hash.
+Dessert is a frequently changing affair, but anything with chocolate will be irresistible.
 Twain's welcomes families until 9 p.m., when it's then 21 and up.